cu-esiil-edu/hackathon-23-collaboration-template/README.md

 > Image source: [Artwork by @allison_horst](https://twitter.com/allison_horst)

 Git and GitHub can also be very frustrating to use if multiple people are trying to edit the same part of your project at the same time.
 If you think about this for a moment, you can see why.
-It is hard enough for a human who has a lot of context about a project to merge multiple peopls' contributsion.
+It is hard enough for a human who has a lot of context about a project to merge multiple peoples' contributions.
 It's even harder for an algorithm!

 ![Cartoon of the GitHub octocat mascot hugging a very sad looking little furry monster while the monster points accusingly at an open laptop with "MERGE CONFLICT" in red across the entire screen.
 The laptop has angry eyes and claws and a wicked smile.
 In text across the top reads "gitHUG" with a small heart.](https://cdn.myportfolio.com/45214904-6a61-4e23-98d6-b140f8654a40/bac2b5d6-5f71-4bb2-8904-03af45448ac2_rw_1200.png?h=d9a9aef39ce69d8d04c1f0c450980030)